mhdroz/healthcare-hallucination-detection-medium/README.md

 # Transparent and Trustworthy Healthcare RAG

 This project provides a complete framework for building and evaluating a Retrieval-Augmented Generation (RAG) system for the healthcare domain.
-It features a web interface built with FastAPI and a sophisticated backend that incorporates multiple layers of safety checks to mitigate AI hallucinations and ensure the reliability of generated answers.
+It features an interactive web interface built with Streamlit and a sophisticated backend that incorporates multiple layers of safety checks to mitigate AI hallucinations and ensure the reliability of generated answers.

 The primary goal is to create a transparent and trustworthy medical AI that not only provides answers but also shows the evidence supporting them and gives a clear confidence score based on a rigorous, multi-faceted analysis.

 ## ✨ Key Features

-- **Interactive Web Interface**: A clean UI built with FastAPI, Bootstrap, and JavaScript to query the RAG system and view detailed results.
+- **Interactive Streamlit Interface**: A clean, responsive web UI built with Streamlit for querying the RAG system and viewing detailed results in real-time.
 - **Comprehensive Safety Analysis**: Each answer is subjected to a suite of safety checks before being shown to the user.
 - **Attribution & Groundedness**: Verifies that the AI's answer is strongly supported by the retrieved medical literature.
 - **Response Consistency**: Checks for stability by running multiple generation attempts to see if the core meaning remains consistent.